Can you be born with an STD?

 Gonorrhoea

 Gonorrhoea is a bacterial infection that can be transmitted from a mother to her baby during childbirth.
-This happens when the baby passes through the birth canal and comes into contact with the bacteria that have infected the genitals.
+This happens when the baby passes through the birth canal and comes into contact with the bacteria that have infected the genitals, causing conjunctivitis in the baby’s eyes.

 Mycoplasma